 When outdoors, reapply sunscreen frequently, ideally every two hours, especially if you perspire or have been swimming.
 The best course of action is to select sunscreens that are water-resistant and more likely to stay on the skin.

 Apply a lip balm that has an SPF of at least 15.

 Apply sunscreen even if it’s cloudy!
 UV rays are powerful and still present, even on an overcast day.

-According to the Skin Cancer Foundation, indoor tanning poses a 75% increased risk of developing melanoma skin cancer.
+According to the Skin Cancer Foundation, indoor tanning poses a 75% increased risk of developing melanoma.
 There are more skin cancer cases due to indoor tanning than there are lung cancer cases due to smoking.
 No tan can be considered healthy or safe.
 Cells on the outermost layer of skin suffer genetic harm as a result of tanning beds.
 The skin tries to prevent further injury by producing melanin (the pigment that gives our skin its color) that results in darkening, which is what we call a tan.
 This darkening, or "tanning," is the outcome.
 This harm is cumulative, beginning with the initial tan.